JuliaLang/julia/CONTRIBUTING.md

 * Keep Julia current.
 Julia is a fast-moving target, and many details of the language are still settling out.
 Keep your repository up-to-date and rebase your work in progress frequently.

 * Learn to use [git](http://git-scm.com), the version control system used by GitHub and the Julia project.
-Try a tutorial such as the one [provided by GitHub](http://try.github.io/levels/1/challenges/1).
+Try a tutorial such as the one [provided by GitHub](http://try.GitHub.io/levels/1/challenges/1).

 * Relax and have fun.

 ## How to file a bug report

-A useful bug report filed as a Github issue provides information about how to reproduce the error.
+A useful bug report filed as a GitHub issue provides information about how to reproduce the error.

-1. Before opening a new [Github issue](https://github.com/JuliaLang/julia/issues):
+1. Before opening a new [GitHub issue](https://github.com/JuliaLang/julia/issues):
   - Try searching the existing issues or the [`julia-users` mailing list](https://groups.google.com/forum/#!forum/julia-users) to see if someone else has already noticed the same problem.
   - Try some simple debugging techniques to help isolate the problem.
     - Try running the code with the debug build of Julia with `make debug`, which produces the `usr/bin/julia-debug`.